Channel

 Publish

-interfaces, one of which includes an additional Context parameter for passing extra information to the backend or downstream.
-For detailed Context descriptions, refer to subsequent sections;When calling the
+interfaces, one of which has an additional Context parameter for passing some extra information to the backend or downstream.
+Detailed explanation of Context is in subsequent chapters;When calling the

 Publish

-interface, developers must ensure that the passed Context and Msg remain unchanged until thePublish
+interface, developers should ensure that the passed Context and Msg do not change before thePublish

 After a user Publish

 es a message, the specific Channel backend will handle the actual message publishing request.
-Depending on the backend implementation, this may block for some time, so the duration of the Publish
+Depending on the implementation of different backends, it may block for a period of time, so the time consumed by the Publish

 method is undefined.
-However, generally, the Channel backend does not block the Publish
+However, generally speaking, Channel backends will not block the Publish

 method for too long.
-For more details, refer to the corresponding backend documentation.## Subscribe
+For detailed information, please refer to the documentation of the corresponding backend.## Subscribe

-Similar to the publish interface, AimRT provides two style types of interfaces for subscribing to a message: function-style and Proxy-style, along with two forms of callback functions: smart pointer form and coroutine form:
+Like the publishing interface, AimRT provides both function-style and Proxy-style interfaces for subscribing to a message, along with two callback forms: smart pointer form and coroutine form:

 Function-style interface: